Aryanakh7/Pewlett-Hackard-Analysis/README.md

 ## Purpose of the Analysis

 The purpose of this analysis is to determine the number of retiring employees per title and identify employees who are eligible to participate in a mentorship program.
-This will help the company elaborate a strategy to manage the retirement of current and future employees and develop a plan of action for future employees, while preparing strategies for the implementation of a mentorship program by identifying who is illegible to participate.
+This will help the company elaborate a strategy to manage the retirement of current and future employees and develop a plan of action for future employees, while preparing strategies for the implementation of a mentorship program by identifying who is eligible to participate.

 ## Analysis Results